OliverCadman/nubiyan_twist_ci_ms1/README.md

 The next section has a header included, with a dark background spanning the full width of the screen.
 Another incarnation of the band's logo is included in the header, to further reinforce brand recognition to the user (this feature is included in multiple sections of the website).
 Below the header features a comprehensive, detailed history of the band and it's catalogue of releases.
 Clickable images of their album art is featured when the relative album is mentioned through the history of the band.
 They are linked to bandcamp pages, which open in seperate tabs/windows.
 The clickable images are made from two squares; one slightly larger than the other, to create a border.
 These squares are layered with z-index, and upon hovering, the inner square increases in size, with the intention of providing a good visual feedback to the user.
 Between the first two images is a call-to-action "Click to Listen", to inform the user that the images are clickable.

 The final section features the core members of the band, in the form of bootstrap cards.
 Each card features an image of the band member, their name and instrument, and a clickable button which opens a modal window detailing a brief summary of their role in the band, and details of their other projects.
 Each modal window features an embedded video of the relative band member's work, either with the band or in one of their other projects, and a button to close the window.
 Users may also close the modal by clicking the outside the window.
 Though JavaScript code isn't a requirement of this particular assessment and is not expected by the assessors, I deemed it necessary to apply basic JavaScript in order to stop the embedded video playing upon closing the modal window, so the user doesn't have to stop the video before closing the window, therefore providing a better user experience.
-I must stress in earnest that the JavaScript used was referenced from Stack Overflow.
-[Click Here to View The Page I Referenced](https://stackoverflow.com/questions/40211944/stop-playing-video-in-iframe-when-modal-is-closed).
+I must stress in earnest that the JavaScript was referenced from another source, cited in the Credits section of this README.

 ---